-Pennsylvanians for Alternatives to the Death Penalty is
+Pennsylvanians Against the Death Penalty is

 a grassroots, human rights, non-profit organization